string

 Pod annotations can be used to for applying additional metadata or for integrating with external tooling.

 Annotations specified here will be applied to the Pod.
-To apply labels on the deployment, use
+To apply labels on a workload, use

 Applies extra labels to the Pod.
 The value can be set as either an object or a template string.

 Labels specified here will be applied to the Pod itself.
-To apply labels on the deployment, use
+To apply labels on a workload, use

 For example: